Infinitode/Infinitode/README.md

 ### Latest changes

+- We launched `Kode Magazine`!
+A tech and AI magazine with weekly updates: https://kode-magazine.netlify.app.
 - We have released `Bioset CCCM (Chest Cancer Classification Model)`: View and use on [Hugging Face Spaces](https://huggingface.co/spaces/InfinitodeLTD/Bioset-CCCM), or use [locally](https://infinitode.netlify.app/experiments/bioset-cccm/).
 - We have posted a new blog post.
 Read more about it here: https://infinitode.netlify.app/blog/introducing-bioset-cccm-on-device-chest-cancer-classification.
 - Huge website UI update, including overall hero improvements, navigation, and footer improvements.
 Along with UI, we also worked on performance and responsiveness.
 We also finally implemented a "Sign in with Google" button.